+Frequently Asked Questions

 How can I be sure this course credit will transfer?

 Most schools will transfer credits earned through the Albany Internship Experience back to their home institutions.
 This can only be guaranteed by your home campus so it is imperative to check with your advisor and school’s Registrar before you begin the program.

 What types of organizations will interns be placed in?

 In the many policy and political organizations that surround the State Capitol.
 Internship placements include policy advocacy in the environmental, social, education and economic policy fields, work in lobbying firms and political communications departments.
 In addition, students have been placed in the New York State Senate and in the New York State Assembly.
 If students have an interest in interning for a particular organization we will facilitate those placements when possible.

 How does an intern get placed?

 The application provides an opportunity for you to specify your internship placement interests.
 The ASIP Director will arrange your placement matching your skills and interests with a political or policy organization.

 How much work is involved in an internship?

-Students will intern four full days with the fifth day reserved for the academic seminar on state politics and policy.
+Students will intern four full days with the fifth day reserved for the academic seminar on Nonprofits and State Politics.

 Is there course work in addition to the internship?